isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 contain exactly one tag and cannot include the ``null`` value.

-As of Kea 3.1.2, before deleting an option definition, the server will first check if there are any options specified that depend upon that defintion.
+As of Kea 3.1.2, before deleting an option definition, the server will first check if there are any options specified that depend upon that definition.
 If so the delete command will be rejected with an error message explaining why.
 This default behavior may be overridden by setting the optional ``force`` parameter to true as shown below: